arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 Once the M4 is booted from the M7, both cores will run in parallel, much like two Arduinos sharing the same board.

+### Writing Over Existing Sketch

+Uploading new sketches works the same as a typical upload procedure.
+The new sketch will overwrite the current sketch running on the core you upload to.

 ## Limitations

 The M7 and M4 cores are two separate cores, and when initialized, they will continue to execute their corresponding program.